VrajSuratwala/JavaScript/README.md

 - [`html5-qrcode`](https://github.com/mebjas/html5-qrcode)

 ### ⚙️ How It Works:
-1. Type your text or link → Hit `Generate` → QR is ready!
+Type your text or link → Hit `Generate` → QR is ready!
-2. Want to scan a QR?
-Click `Start Scan` → Allow camera → Done!

 ---